GitMeder/13roomsUI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

+## Current Status

+The booking form has been implemented, allowing users to book rooms.
+The UI has been enhanced for a better user experience.
+The latest code has been pushed to the GitHub repository.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.